palletops/hadoop-cluster/README.md

 will run the job_spec on the cluster, and `destroy` will force the removal of the cluster.

-To launch a new Hadoop cluster you first will need need a description of the cluster to build.
+To launch a new Hadoop cluster you will first need a description of the cluster to build.
 This is done by creating a cluster spec file.

-The following example of cluster spec describes a cluster with one master and two slave nodes, with 2GB and 4GB of RAM respectively, both using `m1.large` instances running Ubuntu 12.04 and a Cloudera Distribution of Hadoop.
+The following example of cluster spec describes a cluster with one master and two slave nodes, both using `m1.large` instances (7.5GB of RAM) running Ubuntu 12.04 and a Cloudera Distribution of Hadoop.

 ```clj
 (def java-opts {:jmx-authenticate false :jmx-ssl false})